Eggless Gluten-free Ragi Chocolate Cookies recipe

 Ragi or Finger Millet flour is also known as Mandua Ka Atta in Hindi, Nachini in Southern and Western India.
 Very good especially for toddlers(sweet ragi kanji/porridge is fed to toddlers), weaning mothers and those who want to follow a low cholesterol diet.
 It has numerous health benefits and a must include in your diet in any form.
 Some of the recipes from the blog using Ragi flour.

-Few Pointers while using Ragi Flour
+Few Pointers when using Ragi Flour

 Ragi flour has an after taste.
 Use fresh Ragi flour.
 You can roast it on low flame for few minutes if you don't like the taste or has a strong flavour.
 Cool completely before using it.